Umpire Mask Pads Buying Guide

 The two foam types are memory foam and traditional foam.
 The main pros or memory foam are comfort and form-fitting to your face.
 The con is there are dynamics with them related to temperature extremes.

-Temperatures: Because memory foam is affected more by temperature extremes than traditional foam pads, both brands will harden in colder temperatures and soften when it's hotter.
+Temperatures: Because memory foam is affected more by temperature extremes than traditional foam pads, memory foam pads will harden in colder temperatures and soften when it's hotter.

 FABRIC